 and the Little Beavers.
 Leon's son, Rockabilly Hall Of Famer Stan

 Beaver, scanned the labels and sent them to me along with MP3's of both

-Nesbitt waiting in his office one night in March of 1964.
+Nesbitt waiting in his office one night in early 1964.
 Jim had just

 came up from South Carolina where he had recorded what he felt was a hit

 record.
 He knew of Slim's reputation as a producer and had heard Slim